ULCompSoc/constitution/constitution.md

 #### 5.2.6

-In the event of an equality of votes, the Chairperson shall have a second casting vote in addition to the vote to which he or she may in any case be entitled.
+In the event of an equality of votes, the President shall have a second casting vote in addition to the vote to which he or she may in any case be entitled.

 #### 5.2.7

-In the event of a conflict of interest for the Chairperson, they must vacate the Chair and another Chairperson must be appointed by a vote of the members present for the duration that the conflict persists.
+In the event of a conflict of interest for the President, they must vacate the Chair and another President must be appointed by a vote of the members present for the duration that the conflict persists.

 #### 5.2.8